FAQ

 Faults maybe be both conductors and screens (isolators) for solutions.

 Large Nossob fault is located far from the deposit.
-Should the leaching solutions leak and cannot reach the production wells (with dissolved uranium), this will be stopped at an earlier stage.
+In case the leaching solutions leak and cannot reach the production wells (with dissolved uranium), this will be stopped at an earlier stage.

-Can excursions contaminate aquifers for many kilometers beyond mining area?
+Can excursions contaminate aquifers for many kilometers beyond the mining area?

-The problem of excursions has long been known.
+The problem of excursions has been known for a long time.
 Therefore, to eliminate the consequences, a plan of well-researched measures for environmental protection has been already developed and practiced worldwide.

 All environmental protection measures are described in detail in the elaborate work project, which is based on thorough research and testing.
 This document must be considered and approved by all the supervisory authorities before the mine starts its operation.
-At operating mines, all movements of solutions are carefully monitored and controlled, through strategically placed monitoring wells system.
+At operating mines, all solution flows are carefully monitored and controlled through strategically placed monitoring wells system.

-The assumption that acid instantly spreads for many kilometers around does not correspond to the actual data obtained over many years of uranium mining.
+The assumption that acid instantly spreads for many kilometers around the mining operations does not correspond to the actual data obtained over many years of uranium mining.
 Technogenic solutions circulate within the ore body.
 Observation of the movement of the technogenic spot for 30 years has shown that spreading is limited to the first tens of meters.
-This distance depends on the interaction of solutions with formations and the rate of natural flow.
+This distance depends on the interaction of solutions with formations and the natural flow rate.

 The presence of cross-flows and spillage is determined by geophysical survey methods and analysis of solution composition in monitoring wells.

 The areal extent can vary and depends on specific hydrogeological conditions.
-Therefore, for basins such as the Stampriet, it is necessary to carry out thorough hydrogeological studies, exploration works to determine the areas of uranium and associated radionuclides distribution.
-Only on the basis of these data can rules for the safe use of water resources in this region will be determined.
+Therefore, for basins such as the Stampriet, it is necessary to carry out thorough hydrogeological studies, and exploration works to determine the areas of uranium and associated radionuclides distribution.
+Only based on these data, the rules for the safe use of water resources in this region will be determined.

 Is it possible to evaluate the environmental consequences before the actual mining starts?